 The court will base custody on the best interests of the child and not on the immigration status of the parent.

-On the other hand, undocumented immigrants will still have to pay child support.
+In a similar way, undocumented immigrants still have to pay child support should the other parent file against them.
 The obligation to take care of your children does not pass to the state based on immigration status.

 Failure to Pay Child Support

 Failure of the non-custodial parent to pay their child support can carry heavy penalties – including up to 12 months in jail.
 After all, payment is a court order, and failure to comply with a court order is punishable as contempt.

 Meanwhile, while a non-custodial parent serves a sentence in jail their support requirement doesn’t go away – it still must be paid and interest may accrue on the unpaid support while in jail.